abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 ## The Secret Technique Behind Every Great Programmer

 I don't care how smart you are, or how many years of experience you have, understanding source code is hard.
-It's hard because source code is complex, and it's hard because it's always changing.
-And it's hard because there are hundreds if not thousands of relationships between the different parts of a codebase.
+It's hard because source code is complex - there are hundreds if not thousands of relationships between the different parts of a codebase.

-But there is one technique that every great programmer uses to understand source code, and that is **code maps**.
+But there is one technique that every great programmer uses to understand source code, and that is some form of **code map** or abstraction artifact.
 Code maps are abstract representations of the structure and behaviour of a codebase.
-A programmer may grab a piece of paper or open a text editor and start writing class names, file names, variable names and function names then drawing arrows showing what calls what and what points to what.
+A programmer may grab a piece of paper or open a text editor and start writing class names, file names, events, variable names and function names then drawing arrows showing what calls what and what points to what.
 They show you how the different parts of the codebase are connected, and how they interact with each other.
-They help you to see the big picture, and to understand how the different parts of the codebase fit together.
-Its a map.
-A map of the codebase.
-A code map.
+Going through the proces of making some kind of code map helps you to see the big picture, or understand a slice of the codebase that you need to understand in order to debug something or add a feature.

-I don't care what anybody says, you cannot keep large chunks of structure and behaviour of a codebase entirely in your head.
-You need a map.
-You need a code map.
-Or at least, you will be more effective if you have a code map.
+I don't care what anybody says, you cannot keep large chunks of detail, structure and behaviour of a codebase entirely in your head - you will be more effective if you have a code map.

 Such maps need not be comprehensive.
 Just like with UML diagrams, you only need to map what you need to tell a particular use case story or solve a particular problem.
 These code maps need not be permanent - you can throw them away after you are done with them.
 Or you can keep them in an archive in your git repository for future reference, even though they will be out of date, they will still be useful.

-They are a tool to help you understand the codebase, and they are a tool to help you solve problems.
-They are a tool to help you be a better programmer.

 ### What does a code map look like?

-Every programmer is different, and I can't claim to know what code maps scribbles they come up with.
-For me personally I like to use a combination of UML class diagrams and sequence diagrams.
-I like to use a lot of rich text narrative to explain what is going on.
-I like to number the function calls to show the order of execution.
-I like to cross reference ideas to show how they are related.
+Every programmer is different, and I can't claim to know what code map techniques and scribbles they come up with.
+Personally I like to use a combination of UML class diagrams and sequence diagrams.
+I like to use a rich text narrative to explain what is going on.
+I like using colour to associate ideas either through coloured text, boxes or arrows.
+I like to number function calls to show the order of execution.
+I like to cross reference ideas to show how they are related using colour, numbers or symbols.
 I like to show the structure and behaviour in the same diagram.
-I like to show the code fragments in the boxes.
-I like to show the story of a use case scenario in the diagram.
+I like to show actual code fragments or pseudo code in boxes.

 Here is an example: